-What is Layer 0?
+What is a Layer 0?

 The Layer 0 components include nodes that act as miners, validators or users, protocols and consensus mechanisms such as proof-of-work (POW) and proof-of-stake (POS), cryptographic algorithms like ECDSA and SHA256, distributed data stores such as IPFS or BigChainDB, messaging systems like WebSocket or RabbitMQ, network security measures such as firewalls and DDoS protection services, and more.
 All of these elements work together to ensure a secure and reliable blockchain network.